evadogstar/qubes-sleepkeeper/README.md

 ## Installation

-Copy files to dom0 and other
+Copy files to dom0. `.service` file is systemd service.
+Need to install and enable.
+This service run `qubes-sleepkeeper` program after wakeup to protect your Qubes and shutdown it if you will not cancel.

 ```
-sudo qvm-run --pass-io NAMEOFAPPVM 'cat /path/to/qubes-sleepkeeker.py' > /usr/bin/qubes-sleepkeeper
+sudo qvm-run --pass-io NAMEOFAPPVM 'cat /path/to/qubes-sleepkeeper.py' > /usr/bin/qubes-sleepkeeper
 sudo chmod +x /usr/bin/qubes-sleepkeeper
 sudo qvm-run --pass-io NAMEOFAPPVM 'cat /path/to/qubes-sleepkeeper.service' > /etc/systemd/system/qubes-sleepkeeper.service
 sudo systemctl enable qubes-sleepkeeper.service